Alex-Linhares/FARGonautica/README.md

 | Musicat | Yes | Yes | 15 | 5 | 9 |
 | Capyblanca | Yes | Yes | 15 | 4 | 4 |
 | George | Yes | Yes | 25 | 3 | 8 |

-Welcome!
-Join us.
-This will be insanely fun.

 ---
 We presume most users of this repository should be familiar with the following work: